 Notes

-- You can use other starter liquids such as kombucha, kefir, sauerkraut juice, fermented pickle juice, whey or yogurt.
+- You can use other starter liquids such as kombucha, kefir, sauerkraut juice, fermented pickle juice, whey or the liquid strained from yogurt.

 - During these first few days, you may see fizz or bubbles forming.
 This reaction of the fermentation process will calm down, indicating when it is ready to use or store.